usa-npn/rnpn/README.md

 There is no need for an API key to grab data from the National Phenology Network but users are required to self identify, on an honor system, against requests that may draw upon larger datasets.
-Simply populate the request\_source parameter, as necessary, with your name or the name of your institution.
+For functions that require it, simply populate the request\_source parameter with your name or the name of your institution.

-Currently there are services for writing to the database but those endpoints do require user authentication and are not accessible through this R wrapper.
-Please contact the package authors for more information if that’s what you’re trying to do.

 ## Installation

-This package has evolved slowly and is currently managed in a few locations, with varying degrees of available functionality.

-The original, v.
-0.1, iteration of the package is available through CRAN but has limited functionality and a number of endpoints that have been deprecated.

 CRAN version